Azure/CCOInsights/README.md

 You can find more details about each page on the [Deployment Guide](/install/DeploymentGuide.md) file

-## CCO Dashboard AKS add-on report pages
+## CCO Azure Infrastructure Dashboard with AKS add-on report pages

-The version 5.0 of the CCO Power BI Dashboard AKS add-on includes the following information
+The version 5.0 of the CCO Power BI Dashboard AKS add-on includes the following information:

 - Azure Kubernetes Clusters information
 - Nodes, Pods, Containers status from Azure Log Analytics